Analysts Estimate Citrix Systems (CTXS) to Report a Decline in Earnings: What to Look Out for

+Wall Street expects a year-over-year decline in earnings on lower revenues when Citrix Systems (

-CTXS Quick Quote CTXS - Free Report) is expected to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended March 2021.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+CTXS Quick Quote CTXS - Free Report) reports results for the quarter ended March 2021.
+While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.